Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 copyright @evanoui.cc CC 4.0

-Even though MTBs can be used also for long-distance touring (as we’ll see soon), the real deal of using a mountain bike for multi-day trips is to get lost in the woods, to really roam free in the nature, the trail is all you need on an MTB, that’s why we love it.
+Even though MTBs can also be used for long-distance touring (as we’ll see soon), the real deal of using a mountain bike for multi-day trips is to get lost in the woods, to really roam free in nature; the trail is all you need on an MTB, that’s why we love it.

 This kind of trail camping trip is for its own innate nature: